JieunKwon/DB-query/README.md

 # DB-SQL query
-Practice and note for sql query
+Practice and note for joining tables

 @ Sept 2018